Colleges by Location

 Tuition and Fees

-In 2024, tuition amounted to $41,518 for all full-time domestic students.
+Tuition fees per academic year for full-time domestic students were $41,518 in 2025.
 Albertus Magnus College is a private institution, so tuition is the same for all the accepted students.
-Full-time students in 2024 were required to pay additional fees in the amount of $1,600.
+Full-time students in 2025 were obliged to pay additional fees in the amount of $1,600.

 Books and Supplies